 Placement |

 List - adds the action to the options menu within the list view.
-Timeline - Adds it to the Actions button.
 Card - The Action will be listed in the 3 dots icon on the top right corner of the Card.
 Detail Page - The buttons will show up on the top right corner of the detail page of any record.
-Event Log Card - Mobile - Enables the App Action on the mobile App.
-Notification Card - Related - This is the related list that shows in the detailed view of any record within an app.
+Notification Card - Mobile - Enables the App Action on the mobile App.
+Related - This is the related list that shows in the detailed view of any record within an app.
 In this example, I've created an Action in the 'Contacts" app and it shows up in the related list options menu of any other app where Contacts are referenced. |

 Type |

 Automation - It will allow you to select from any of the existing automations in the field available above.
 Bulk - This setting allows you to apply an action to many records at once by using a bulk condition (to determine when an action can be applied in bulk) and a bulk action (what action will occur when the button is pressed).
 Custom Code - For more complex actions that might involve 3rd party apps.
 Dropdown - works in the same capacity as an overflow but instead of an ellipse/three dots its a dropdown button/arrow with options and sub Overflow - This allows for a vertical ellipse to host more app actions in the form of child app actions.
 Great for storing other app actions like "audit log" and "delete" or anything else you wouldn't use frequently but would need convenient access to.
-System - For existing App Actions like Edit, Delete, Create, Audit Log, and duplicate.
-Widget - You can reference any of our widgets within the system and have them perform an action. |
+System - For existing App Actions like Edit, Delete, Create, Audit Log, and duplicate. |

 Automation | If the type is 'Automation' here you will need to select the automation that will be triggered when the App Action button is clicked on. |